Film Studies

 Why study Film?

 Students of Film Studies are the students of the future, gaining the skills needed to develop successful careers and great academic minds.
+Young people are currently rediscovering the aesthetic and cultural importance of cinematic gems from across the decades through the rise of reparatory cinema screenings and film sites like Letterboxd.

 The development of deeper critical and creative thinking gained by studying film can enhance many different career paths and is a much sought after transferable skill in both employment and further study.

 Employment in the screen industries has grown by over 20% since 2009 and will substantially outpace the economy wide increase of 3% if the skills shortages in this area are fulfilled.
-Career paths for students of Film may include practical avenues such as Film-Making, Directing, Producing and Editing but a qualification in Film Studies also allows you to move into more theoretical pathways such as Film Criticism, Journalism, Teaching and Education.
+Career paths for students of Film may include practical avenues such as Film-Making, Directing, Producing and Editing but a qualification in Film Studies also allows you to move into more theoretical pathways such as Film Criticism, Journalism, Teaching and Education

 Topic areas include: